charles-lao/odin-landing-page/README.md

-# odin-landing-page
+# landing-page
-The Odin Project landing page task - Foundations Course
+Sample landing page using HTML and vanilla CSS.
+This project is to learn and practice flexbox.

-# github-page
+# live-preview
 https://charles-lao.github.io/odin-landing-page/